Get Help Now

 It is your right to have an attorney represent you at a child custody hearing and throughout your divorce or custody process.
 An attorney can support your requested changes by presenting evidence, documentation, and testimony.
 In addition, you must show the court that your desire to modify a child custody arrangement is in the best interests of your child.

-Whatever your reason for wanting to alter your child custody arrangement – if you believe the other parent is endangering your child or if you want changes based upon your own personal and professional schedule – it is best to call a custody lawyer.
+Whatever your reason for wanting to alter your child custody arrangement, whether you believe the other parent is endangering your child or you want changes based on your own personal and professional schedule, it is best to speak with a custody lawyer before filing.

-At Pittsburgh Divorce & Family Law, LLC, we realize that modifying a custody arrangement can be stressful.
-So we take care of the details, meet all deadlines, and help you achieve the desired outcome.
+At Pittsburgh Divorce & Family Law, LLC, we understand that modifying a custody arrangement can be stressful.
+We take care of the details, meet every deadline, and work toward the outcome that best fits your child’s needs.